ssy20/Video_Recommendation_Model/README.md

 Once all the videos are labeled, identify the main characteristics of the trending videos using decision tree.

 # Model result
-Approximately 18% of all the videos are labeled as trending videos, 10% of them are labeled as popular videos.
+Approximately 18% of all the videos are labeled as trending videos, 10% of all the videos are labeled as popular videos.
 On average, the percentage change of daily view counts of trending videos is 2%.

 Videos that are uploaded recently are more likely to be trending videos.
 Besides time recency, shorter videos are more likely gain popularity.
 Videos in English have a slightly better chance of being popular than videos in other languages.